 Good writing is direct, clear and precise.
 It is unambiguous.

-As a writer your goal is to convey thoughts swiftly and accurately to your reader.
+As a writer your goal is to get thoughts, swiftly and accurately, to your reader.

 The best way to do this is by putting as few barriers as possible between your message and your audience.